 A mother cat will also trill at her kittens because their sense of hearing is not fully developed.
 Cats communicate in high-pitched, inaudible sounds, and trilling is a noise that kittens can hear and respond to.

-Alternatively, if you bring a new kitten into your household that is unrelated to an older cat, your cat will trill if it is feeling friendly towards the new addition.
+Alternatively, if you bring a new kitten into your household unrelated to an older cat, your cat will trill if it feels friendly towards the new addition.
 Your cat might use a friendly trilling sound to say hello or beckon it over.
-Don’t be alarmed by this sound – it’s positive and a way for both cats to bond.
+Don’t be alarmed by this sound, as it’s a way for both cats to bond.
 Leave your cats to it but intervene if the sounds suddenly become low and tense.
 This means trouble is brewing.

 Why Does My Cat Trill and Run Away?

-This can be a confusing behavior, but the reasoning is quite simple: your cat wants you to follow where it’s going.
-You’ll have to figure out what your cat wants by adhering to its command – your cat will use body language and behavioral signals to show you why it’s beckoned you.
+This can be a confusing behavior, but your cat wants you to follow where it’s going.
+You’ll have to figure out what it wants by adhering to its command.
+Your cat will use body language and behavioral signals to show you why it’s beckoned you.
 In some cases, the animal requires food, or it might be looking for a tasty treat.
-A cat might be confused about something that it needs your help with.
+A cat may be confused about something that it needs your help with.

 Cat trilling is a sweet and gentle sound that displays the kindest, most affectionate side of its nature.
-Trilling is lovely to listen to and indicates our cat is happy and healthy.
+Trilling is lovely to listen to and indicates our cat is happy.
 The sound is easy to confuse with chirping, which is more commonly used when birds are present, but it’s fairly distinctive.
-A cat’s trill is often accompanied by head rubbing and back arching, which signifies your cat wants attention and is ready to be loved by you.
+A cat’s trill is often accompanied by head rubbing, which signifies your cat wants attention.